Shaptic/Cicada/README.md

 There is still a long way to go before _Cicada_ has a robust enough feature set for consumption.
 This section outlines future plans.
 In the short term:

   - [x] Update the in-code comments to make sure everything is current.
+  - [ ] Improve resilience to peers dropping.
   - [ ] Add `duplicates=` support to the command-line interface.
   - [ ] Add proper per-peer logging so debugging isn't miserable, and maybe a log viewer to go with it?
   - [ ] Fix socket error handling, popping the sockets off the stream list.
-  - [ ] Introduce a way for a neighboring peer to immediately requery for the new successor, rather than waiting for the arbitrary stabilization routine or an `INFO` ping.
+  - [-] Introduce a way for a neighboring peer to immediately requery for the new successor, rather than waiting for the arbitrary stabilization routine or an `INFO` ping.
   - [ ] Refactor the _Cicada_-layer protocol to have better packing, especially regarding the message types.
-  - [ ] Refactor message queueing so it doesn't arbitrarily search for the suffix bytes, since that breaks when someone actually tries sending them as high-level data.
+  - [x] Refactor message queueing so it doesn't arbitrarily search for the suffix bytes, since that breaks when someone actually tries sending them as high-level data.
   - [ ] Add `ProtocolSpecifier` info to all of the `BaseMessage` child classes.
   - [ ] Decide on a license and add it.
   - [x] Convert the docstring tests to unit tests.
-  - [ ] Write more unit tests.
+  - [x] Write more unit tests.
   - [ ] Try breaking hash-chaining and write tests for it.
   - [ ] Upgrade the library to Python 3.